newsletter: MUTED at November Music & Huddersfield! & News from NY

 Monica's latest newsletter about MUTED & more: read more here

-MUTED in the press: The New York Times
+MUTED in the news

 "On Monday night, the Andriessen celebration continued at National Sawdust in Brooklyn, where the impressive and courageous violinist Monica Germino gave the American premiere of “Muted,” a 40-minute, musical-theatrical work written for her by four composers: Michael Gordon, David Lang, Julia Wolfe and Louis Andriessen.